Wonder Woman (2017 film)

-Wonder Woman is a 2017 superhero film based on the character from DC Comics.
-Directed by Patty Jenkins from a screenplay by Allan Heinberg, based on a story by Heinberg, Zack Snyder, and Jason Fuchs, it is the fourth installment in the DC Extended Universe (DCEU).
-The film stars Gal Gadot as the title character, alongside Chris Pine, Robin Wright, Danny Huston, David Thewlis, Connie Nielsen, and Elena Anaya.
-Depicting the character's origin story, the film follows Diana, an Amazon princess, who leaves her home island of Themyscira during World War I after American pilot and spy Steve Trevor crash-lands on the island and informs her about the ongoing conflict.
-Believing the war is orchestrated by Ares, the god of war, she sets out to stop him and end the suffering.
+Wonder Woman is a 2017 superhero film based on the DC Comics character Wonder Woman.
+Directed by Patty Jenkins from a screenplay by Allan Heinberg, and based on a story by Heinberg, Zack Snyder, and Jason Fuchs, it is the fourth film in the DC Extended Universe (DCEU).
+Gal Gadot stars as Diana Prince / Wonder Woman alongside Chris Pine, Robin Wright, Danny Huston, David Thewlis, Connie Nielsen, and Elena Anaya.
+The film follows Diana, an Amazon princess, as she leaves her home island of Themyscira after the American spy Steve Trevor informs her about World War I. Believing it to be orchestrated by Ares, the god of war, she sets out to stop the conflict.

 Development of a live-action Wonder Woman film began in 1996, with Ivan Reitman initially set to produce and possibly direct.
 The project remained in development hell for many years, with writers and directors like Jon Cohen, Todd Alcott, and Joss Whedon attached at various points.
-Warner Bros. officially announced the film in 2010, and Patty Jenkins was hired as director in 2015.
+Warner Bros. officially announced the film in 2010, and Patty Jenkins was hired as the director in 2015.
 The film drew inspiration from William Moulton Marston's 1940s Wonder Woman stories, George Pérez's 1980s comics, and the New 52 version of the character.
-Principal photography began on November 21, 2015, in the United Kingdom, France, and Italy, concluding on May 9, 2016.
+Principal photography began on November 21, 2015, in the United Kingdom, France, and Italy, and concluded on May 9, 2016.
 Additional filming occurred in November 2016.

 Wonder Woman premiered at the Pantages Theatre in Hollywood on May 26, 2017, and was released in the United States by Warner Bros.
 Pictures on June 2.
-The film received critical acclaim for its direction, performances, visuals, story, action sequences, and cultural significance, though some criticism was directed at the climax.
-It grossed over $824 million worldwide, making it the tenth highest-grossing film of 2017 and the highest-grossing film by a solo female director until it was surpassed by the Chinese film Hi, Mom (2021).
-The American Film Institute included it in its top ten films of 2017, and it won the Hugo Award for Best Dramatic Presentation in 2018.
+The film received positive reviews, with praise for Jenkins' direction, performances, visuals, story, action sequences, and cultural significance, though some criticism was directed at the climax.
+It grossed over $824 million worldwide, making it the tenth highest-grossing film of 2017 and the highest-grossing film by a solo female director until it was surpassed by Barbie (2023).
+The American Film Institute included Wonder Woman in its top ten films of 2017, and the film won the Hugo Award for Best Dramatic Presentation in 2018.
 A sequel, Wonder Woman 1984, was released in December 2020, with Patty Jenkins returning as director and Gal Gadot, Chris Pine, Robin Wright, and Connie Nielsen reprising their roles.
-Plans for a third film were canceled after DC Films was restructured into DC Studios in 2022.
+Plans for a third film were cancelled after DC Films was restructured into DC Studios in 2022.